jamesmorgan/devicecast/README.md

 ## DeviceCast

 Based on the work done by [@andresgottlieb](https://github.com/andresgottlieb) and the project [Soundcast](https://github.com/andresgottlieb/soundcast) with help from some handy libraries such as:
- * [electron]() - allow me to quickly build Mac OSX apps in javascript.
+ * [electron]() - allowing me to quickly build Mac OSX apps in javascript.
- * [nodecast-js](https://github.com/gyzerok/nodecast-js) - for allow me to scan the network and locate Chromecasts & UPNP devices.
+ * [nodecast-js](https://github.com/gyzerok/nodecast-js) - allowing me to scan the network and locate Chromecasts & UPNP devices.
  * [webcast-osx-audio](https://github.com/fardog/node-webcast-osx-audio) - for providing me with access to Mac OSX audio as a web stream.
- * [upnp-mediarenderer-client](https://github.com/thibauts/node-upnp-mediarenderer-client) - for facilitating the routing the web stream to a UPNP device.
+ * [upnp-mediarenderer-client](https://github.com/thibauts/node-upnp-mediarenderer-client) - for facilitation of the routing of the web stream to a UPNP device.

 ### Reasoning

-Primarily driven by the need to stream all audio from my Mac Book to a set of recently purchased [Pure](http://www.pure.com/) [Jongo](http://www.pure.com/wireless-speakers?sort=&page=1&filter_ranges=3&filter_colors=) speakers.
+Primarily driven from the need to stream audio from my Mac Book to a set of recently purchased [Pure](http://www.pure.com/) [Jongo](http://www.pure.com/wireless-speakers?sort=&page=1&filter_ranges=3&filter_colors=) speakers.
 After having issues with bluetooth connectivity and problems with the range bluetooth covers, this applications aims to eliminate this restriction by using UPNP over WIFI for better performance, namely distance.